jhaworth21/Veeqo/README.md

 How to run the jhaworth.veeqo.Program:
+1. clone the project to your computer
-1. navigate to artifacts in the out folder
+2. navigate to artifacts in the out folder
-2. run the .jar file and this should launch the application
+3. run the .jar file and this should launch the application

 Current problems with the program: